Non-resident Britons face limits on buying a home in Mallorca again

 “Access to decent housing at an affordable price is one of the main problems we have in the Balearics.
 It greatly conditions the quality of life of citizens and limits the access of public workers who have to move to the islands,” said Ripoll.

-The coalition pointed out that on average, a Balearic resident has to spend almost 60% of their salary on renting a property, and that property prices are also among the most expensive in Spain.
+The coalition pointed out that, on average, a Balearic resident has to spend almost 60% of salary on renting a property, and that property prices are also among the most expensive in Spain.

 To be able to write a comment, you have to be registered and logged in